dalgard/meteor-viewmodel/README.md

 The example below is fairly verbose compared with normal use, but demonstrates the core features of ViewModel.

-Viewmodel declarations may sometimes be omitted altogether – the `{{bind}}` helper automatically creates what it needs if registered globally (like in the quickstart example).
+Viewmodel declarations may sometimes be omitted altogether – the `{{bind}}` helper automatically creates what it needs, if registered globally (like in the quickstart example).

 Check out the other `/examples` in the repo.